ChickenIQ/Talos-Manager/README.md

 #### Decryption:

-**Note:** You don't have to decrypt the config file to apply it, it will be done automatically as long as it is mounted.
+**Note:** You don't have to decrypt the config file to apply it, it will be done automatically as long as it is mounted to the correct path.

 ```bash
 docker run -it --rm -v PATH_TO_KEY_FILE:/host/.vault_key ghcr.io/chickeniq/talos-manager decrypt